-Susan teaches in the Writing & Rhetoric program at Mason, focusing on academic writing, professional & technical writing, and research methods including ethnography and discourse analysis.
-She has published on writing in the disciplines, examining how biology and history students use evidence in different ways, and developing the prototype for an on-line writing tutor for engineering students (she prefers the human kind).
-She earned her PhD in Rhetoric from Carnegie Mellon and rows on the Occoquan Reservoir for Prince William Rowing Club and Occoquan Boat Club.
+Susan Lawrence teaches in the Writing & Rhetoric program at Mason, focusing on writing center studies, academic writing, professional & technical writing, and research methods including discourse analysis.
+Her recent collection Re/Writing the Center: Approaches to Supporting Graduate Students in the Writing Center, co-edited with Terry Myers Zawacki, makes the case for writing centers' intentional, tailored support for advanced graduate student writers.
+In current projects, Susan is examining the role of theory in empirical studies of writing and exploring the synergies among writing centers, communication centers, and research centers.
+She has published on writing in the disciplines, examining how biology and history students use evidence in different ways, and developing the prototype for an on-line writing tutor for engineering students.
+Susan consults with professionals in government, business, and non-profit organizations about communicating with public and congressional audiences.
+She earned her PhD in Rhetoric from Carnegie Mellon and rows on the Occoquan Reservoir.

 Courtney manages the writing center's operations, supervises and mentors the center's staff, and teaches Advanced Composition at Mason.
 She holds a PhD in English from the University of Texas at Austin, where she worked as a writing center consultant and graduate student administrator for several years.
 Her research revolves around anti-oppressive and care-based writing center pedagogy, mentorship, and administration; her current project explores what writing center supervisors can learn from anarchist and abolitionist organizers.
 In the other parts of her life, she's a community organizer, animal rescue volunteer, musician, and hiker.